Open Future New Zealand

 I'm going to give one simple example.
 I'm thinking about the river system on the Canterbury Plains of New Zealand, consisting of several braided rivers, and a very strong underground resource fed partly by the river system and partly by the snow on the mountains far to the west.
 There has been a long standing policy where people who want to use river water or ground water for commercial purposes need to have a permit, a "Water Right".
 Rights have been allocated on a first come, first served basis, and the history of allocation goes back a long way.
 Water Rights are seen as property attached to the land.
 But we are now in a situation where all the available water has been allocated, and in a dry year the water has been over allocated.
 With global warming becoming a problem it's possible that every year will in future be a "dry year".
 So, what should we do?

 I'm indebted to Dr. John Fritz Raffensperger of Canterbury University for the following suggestion.
-A detailed explanation of his proposal is available here (PDF):
+WWW Link A detailed explanation of his proposal is available here (PDF):

 In short Dr. Raffensperger, says that the local political process must FIRST make a decision about measuring the resource and providing scientific information about the water needs of environment.
 There are political choices to make that cannot be avoided.
 The environment should be the first priority, and sustainability constraints must be set by a political process backed by scientific information.
 If there is also a commitment to supply "free water" to somebody or everybody, that is also a political decision.
 Whatever is left, is in theory available for commercial or agricultural use.
 Water can be allocated for sale every week, based on the expected rainfall and the measured ground water levels.
 Some people may have first rights.
 After those are met, the balance is sold at auction to the highest bidders.